Skip to main content

 Pro Tip

-Train customers on what to include: "If you have a moment to leave us a review, we'd especially appreciate hearing what stood out about your experience."
-This prompts richer, more detailed feedback.
+Use neutral prompts that invite detail without steering the rating: "If you have a moment to leave us a review, we'd appreciate hearing what stood out about your experience."

 Clean up your citations